MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

 The code has been organized around a **CORE vs. AYNU** concept:

 - **CORE** = code that directly contributes to the AUROC-producing pipeline.
-- **AYNU** = “Available Yet Not Used” auxiliary code retained for reproducibility, debugging, training diagnostics, visualizations, bounding-box analysis, and alternative scores, but not on the primary AUROC path.
+- **AYNU** = “Available Yet Not ROC-interesting” auxiliary code retained for reproducibility, debugging, training diagnostics, visualizations, bounding-box analysis, and alternative scores, but not on the primary AUROC path.

 The primary AUROC path is: